surajbhan3/My_Daily_Tasks/August 2024.md

 - created ediprofileinfo and editprofileschema
 - update profile picture and edit functionality
 - Created update route and controller in userRoute and
 - Changes in getuserprofilepicture controller function

+- # 17 Aug
+- # 18 Aug Health detorations
+-